 Amazon has tried to paper over the cracks of there being no YouTube support, with Vevo music videos and WikiHow instructional videos (plus Amazon Prime Video, of course), but it's not enough.
 Amazon did announce YouTube was returning to Fire TV back in April, so it's odd that it hasn't debuted for Echo Show as yet.
 Google is trying to push its own smart displays so there could be something in that, but as it makes money out of ads whatever device you use it's a bit churlish to withhold YouTube from Echo Show.

 For the price, the Echo Show 5 is a great value device.
-Sure there are some compromises, such as in sound quality and no YouTube, but you are absolutely getting value for money and, knowing Amazon, the Echo 5 will soon be discounted further.
+Sure there are some compromises, such as in sound quality and no YouTube, but you are absolutely getting value for money and the Echo Show 5 is regularly discounted.

 If you've got a specific use-case in mind for the Echo Show 5, such as Skype calling in the living room or to check your Ring doorbell, then it's an even better product with that in mind.
 It's on par with Google's Nest offering in this regard, too.